-There were no ADWG health or aesthetic guideline exceedances for the Supply System during the reporting period consistent with the very low numbers of exceedances for each category in the previous two years.
-The chart below shows an initial reduction and maintenance of low numbers of exceedances since the 2013-14 reporting period (Figure 2).
-Although the initial drop may be attributed to the reduction in monitoring when a risk-based approach was adopted, the overall trend supports the continued successful operation of the Supply System to provide safe and high-quality drinking water.
+There was one ADWG health exceedance and three aesthetic guideline exceedances for the Supply System during the reporting period consistent with the low numbers of exceedances for each category since 2014-15 reporting period (Figure 2).
+Although the initial drop in 2013-14 may be attributed to the reduction in monitoring when a risk-based approach was adopted, the overall trend supports the continued successful operation of the Supply System to provide safe and high-quality drinking water.